kangzhiq/kangzhiq.github.io/index.md

 - **Audio-visual Speech Processing:** audio-visual speech enhancement, audio-visual speech recognition

 ## News
+- **[2024.04]** I will be attending <a href="https://iplab.dmi.unict.it/icvss2024/Home" target = "_blank"> ICVSS 2024 </a> summer school in Sicily.
+The topic of this year is *Computer Vision in the Age of Large Language Models*.
+Looking forward to it!

 - **[2024.04]** One paper about task-imbalanced continual learning based on dynamic prompt learning is accepted by IJCAI 2024.
 Congrats to my collaborators!
 More details to come soon.